Demat accounts are of different types: Regular demat accounts, BSDA, repatriable demat accounts and non-repatriable demat accounts.

 In 1996, the Securities and Exchange Board of India introduced Demat account, which emerged as a powerful tool for managing investments in the world of stock markets.
 There are different types of Demat accounts from which investors can choose to start investing based on their requirements.

 Regular Demat accounts are designed for investors residing in India to conveniently trade in various investment instruments stocks, bonds, mutual funds, commodities, etc. The primary objective of a regular Demat account is to simplify the trading process.
-You can open demat account through a reliable stockbroker.
+You can open a demat account through a reliable stockbroker.

 Not only adults but minors (individuals under the age of 18) can also open a Demat account.
 However, it is important to know that Demat accounts for minors have limited features as compared to a regular Demat account.
 A guardian, typically a parent, is required to operate this account on behalf of the minor.
 To open a minor Demat account, the individual must prove their age and provide valid identity proofs of guardian/parents.